Cheap train tickets from Detroit to San Francisco

 Frequently asked questions about traveling by train from Detroit to San Francisco

 The distance between Detroit and San Francisco is approximately 2087 miles, or 3359 kilometers.
-The average train journey between these two cities takes 62 hours and 27 minutes, although the absolute fastest you could get there is 62 hours and 19 minutes.
+The average train journey between these two cities takes 62 hours and 19 minutes,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.